sCrypt-Inc/scryptTS-docs/docs/tutorials/how-to-debug-scriptcontext.md

 ---
-sidebar_position: 5
+sidebar_position: 3
 ---

-# Tutorial 5: How to debug ScriptContext error
+# Tutorial 3: How to debug ScriptContext

 [ScriptContext](../getting-started/what-is-scriptcontext.md) enables the logic of the contract to be executed correctly according to the agreement, and the state of the contract can be propagated correctly.